 Moving back to Australia wasn’t an easy decision.
 I absolutely loved my time living in Japan.
 But with my ALT work contract coming to an end and four years away from my family, it felt like the right time to re-establish myself at home.

 I worried it might be difficult to find work, but thankfully that turned out to be a non-issue.
 I had a job lined up before I even arrived.
-I’m now working as a Travel Consultant, creating personalised trips to Japan — a way to stay connected to a country I love.
+I’m now working as a Travel Consultant, creating personalised trips to Japan, which is the perfect way to stay connected to a country I love.

 When I imagined returning, I saw a life filled with time spent with my family across Brisbane, Sydney and Victoria.
 I envisioned a triumphant homecoming, going from strength to strength.
 I was determined to maintain my Japanese studies, keep up with hobbies, and explore.